“Where is this coming from?”

 When couples don’t hold each other to impossible standards, they begin to grow their self-esteem.

-Practicing a Growth Mindset for a Healthy Relationship
+How To Develop And Practice a Growth Mindset for a Healthy Relationship

 Trying to attain the perfect relationship is only going to lead you down a path of disappointment.

 Since no one is perfect, you will always find something “wrong” with another person.